deepakGupta00/deepakGupta00/README.md

 - 👋 Hi, I’m @deepakGupta00
-- 👀 I’m interested in ...
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning java.
-- 💞️ I’m looking to collaborate on ...
+-
-- 📫 How to reach me ...
+- 📫 How to reach me
+- email - guptadeepak6575@gmail.com
+- instagram - deepak_0000000

 <!---
 deepakGupta00/deepakGupta00 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.